 4. Prepare for Hearings: While some cases may require court appearances, most can be resolved through thorough documentation and strong legal representation, without prolonged litigation.

 For Italian Americans navigating the complexities of the Minor Issue, the lower courts provide an invaluable and often more effective path to Italian citizenship.
 These courts offer faster processing, higher success rates, and a more flexible interpretation of the law, making them an ideal option for applicants who might otherwise be denied through consular channels.
-By filing a Denial of Justice Petition and pursuing judicial relief, applicants can secure their rightful place in Italy’s rich cultural heritage, preserving their connection to Italy for future generations.
+By filing a Judicial Petition path and pursuing judicial relief, applicants can secure their rightful place in Italy’s rich cultural heritage, preserving their connection to Italy for future generations.